mdsecactivebreach/o365-attack-toolkit/README.md

 ## Management Interface

-The management interface allows the operator to browse the data that  has been extracted.
+The management interface allows the operator to interact with the compromised users.

 ### Users View